stefanbaur/rrpi-base-install/rpi-imager-2.0.x-manual-de-en/en/README.md

 Wait until verification has finished.
 21. Once the message "Write complete!" appears, verify the settings once more.\
 ![image](./imager21.png "Write Complete Screen")\
-Click "Finish" and remove the media.
+Click "FINISH" and remove the media.
 (If you want to apply further customisations before booting, re-insert it right away.)